brepowell/Spam-Classifier/README.md

 spam-classifier.ipynb (Jupyter Notebook with the model)

 # Application
-Our app follows this pattern:
+Our YouGotSpam app follows this pattern:

 > Fetch all emails from an inbox and junk folder

 > Save all as txt files

 > Upload the emails to the database

 > Preprocess the emails

 > Feed the emails to the spam-classifier

 > Flag emails as spam

 > Notify user of all spam emails

 # Code Setup & Libraries Needed